eley90/StudyFocusBot/README.md

 The code has been uploaded to Replit, and we have provided a link for your convenience - https://replit.com/join/llskadeepe-elmiramoayedi
 To get started, you simply need to input the necessary data from your Discord server, as mentioned above.

-## Usage

-Provide examples and instructions on how to use your project.
-You can include code snippets, screenshots, or even GIFs to demonstrate the functionality.
-Make sure to explain any important configuration or settings that the user needs to be aware of.

 ## Functions